GRank: Towards Target-Aware and Streamlined Industrial Retrieval with a Generate-Rank Framework: Abstract

 \section{Abstract}

 Industrial-scale recommender systems rely on a cascade pipeline in which the \emph{retrieval} stage must return a high-recall candidate set from \emph{billions} of items under tight latency.
-Existing solutions either (i) suffer from limited expressiveness in capturing fine-grained user-item interactions, as seen in decoupled dual-tower architectures that rely on separate encoders, or generative models that lack precise target-aware matching capabilities, or (ii) build \emph{structured indices} (tree, graph, quantization) whose item-centric topologies struggle to incorporate dynamic user preferences and incur prohibitive construction and maintenance costs. \cmtfixed{the limitation of existing solution (i) is not mentioned.}
+Existing solutions either (i) suffer from limited expressiveness in capturing fine-grained user-item interactions, as seen in decoupled dual-tower architectures that rely on separate encoders, or generative models that lack precise target-aware matching capabilities, or (ii) build \emph{structured indices} (tree, graph, quantization) whose item-centric topologies struggle to incorporate dynamic user preferences and incur prohibitive construction and maintenance costs.

 We present \textsc{GRank}, a novel \emph{structured-index-free} retrieval paradigm that seamlessly unifies target-aware learning with user-centric retrieval.
 Our key innovations include: (1) A \emph{target-aware Generator} trained to perform personalized candidate generation via GPU-accelerated MIPS, eliminating semantic drift and maintenance costs of structured indexing; (2) A \emph{lightweight but powerful Ranker} that performs fine-grained, candidate-specific inference on small subsets; (3) An end-to-end multi-task learning framework that ensures semantic consistency between generation and ranking objectives.